hbredin/Evaluation2015/file_format.md

 Hyphens and white spaces must be replaced by `_` (underscore).

 Whenever possible, person name should include both the first name and the last name.
-You may use aliases if the person is introduced by their alias (e.g. `madonna` for Madonna Louise Ciccone)
+You may use aliases if the person is only introduced by their alias (e.g. `madonna` for Madonna Louise Ciccone)

 #### Example of valid person names